Testing Times

 "Testing Times" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 15 September 2006, as the first episode of series two.
+It was first screened on 15 September 2006, as the first episode of the second series.
+It was written by Jim Sullivan and directed by Dewi Humphreys.

 Synopsis

 Boycie uses artificial fertiliser to increase the amount of crops he produces a year, but unfortunately for him his mad next door neighbour Llewellyn spots him hiding the artificial fertiliser and calls the European Union who come to inspect Boycie's farm.
 Boycie panics and believes he will be sent to prison, and Elgin, Bryan and Jed add to his worries when they give him a sleeping potion that results in an abnormal amount of hair loss.
 Can the farm staff save Boycie in time?